chrplr/PCBS-LexicalDecision/README.md

 ![](figures/Figure_2.png)

-And computes the ANOVA of logRT as a function of Category (Noun vs. Verb) and Lexcal Frequency (High or low):
+And computes the ANOVA of logRT as a function of Category (Noun vs. Verb) and Lexical Frequency (High or low):

 ```
                       df    sum_sq   mean_sq         F    PR(>F)